GhostPack/Rubeus/README.md

 | **/pwdsetbefore:X** | Use the supplied date and only enumerate accounts with password last changed before that date |
 | **/resultlimit:X** | Use the specified number to limit the accounts that will be roasted |

+#### Examples

-Kerberoasting all users in the current domain:
+Kerberoasting all users in the current domain using the default `KerberosRequestorSecurityToken.GetRequest` method:

     C:\Rubeus>Rubeus.exe kerberoast